LimitlessUR/Mern-img-uploader/README.md

 # Mern-img-uploader

+This app enables our users to upload their favorite images to their personal gallery.

+To get started with MERN applications:

+Download Mongodb:

+Link to Mongodb community server download: https://www.mongodb.com/try/download/community

-Getting Started with Create React App
+#Getting Started with Create React App
 This project was bootstrapped with Create React App.

 Available Scripts